zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 <img src="/assets/attack-samples.png" width="800" alt="Screenshot of the Github repository">

 In the same repo, I downloaded the `UACME_59_Sysmon.evtx`, a small sample of events indicating the logs generated when the [Windows User Account Control (UAC)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/user-account-control/) bypass tool [UACME](https://github.com/hfiref0x/UACME) for privilege escalation.

 Check [MITRE resources](https://attack.mitre.org/software/S0116/) for more information about the tool.
+The Elastic blog has a [great article](https://www.elastic.co/security-labs/exploring-windows-uac-bypasses-techniques-and-detection-strategies) on UAC bypass written by no one other than the repository owner [Samir Bousseaden](https://x.com/sbousseaden).
+{: .notice}

 <img src="/assets/uacme.png" width="800" alt="Screenshot of the file from Github repository">